 The only deduction on your payslip that will vary amongst providers is the umbrella company margin (the financial amount they deduct to cover the administration of conducting your payroll).
 The margin that umbrella companies charge will typically be between £15 and £30 per week.

-It is also worth remembering, some leading umbrellas offer more than just payroll and their service may include free insurance cover, Same Day Faster Payments, exclusive discount plans, and more!
+It is also worth remembering, some leading umbrellas offer more than just payroll and their service may include free insurance cover, Same Day Faster Payments, and more!

 Why do recruitment agencies require temporary workers to use umbrella companies?